 Each month 30 builder members are randomly selected to complete a six-page desktop self-assessment questionnaire.
 These survey forms are sent to a selection of home builders from a cross section, ranging from large to small and from across the UK, ensuring those who build homes in Scotland, Wales and Northern Ireland are included.
+In addition, approximately a further 200 site visits are made.
+This was slightly down in 2021 due to the impact of the pandemic and some sites still being closed to visitors, so some of the audits were carried out remotely.
+These audits equate to about 10% of those home builders who are registered and actively building in the year and, therefore, in accordance with the agreed audit plan.

 In the main, the responses provided found that home builders deemed to be medium to large in size were aware of the Code and had processes and systems in place to comply with its Requirements.
-Smaller home builders were less likely to be aware of the Code and therefore found the process helpful in terms of raising awareness and what needed to be done to bring them into compliance.
+Smaller home builders were less likely to be aware of the Code and, therefore, found the process helpful in terms of raising awareness and what needed to be done to bring them into compliance.
+Some concerns were raised by the auditors whereby some home builders had introduced a multi-stage reservation process and appeared to be taking Reservation fees prior to all the pre-purchase information, as required under the Code, being given to home buyers.
+As a result of the findings and the feedback to the individual home builders concerned, compliance with the Code was improved with these home builders clarifying their approach when taking Reservation Agreements and ensuring no Reservation fees were being taken until after such information was given.

-Any issues that arise from the questionnaire will be followed up until they are resolved.
+Any issues that arise from the questionnaire are followed up until they are resolved.

-The Code's Disciplinary and Sanctions Panel reviews all questionnaire responses and considers what action, if any, needs to be taken.
+The Code's Disciplinary and Sanctions Panel review all questionnaire responses and considers what action, if any, needs to be taken.
 This will include a more focused audit, including a site visit, if necessary.